How much lux do plants need? That’s one of the most frequently asked questions in indoor gardening.

 Those are PPF and PPFD.

-If you’re growing plants under lights, you need to make yourself familiar with PPFD and you need to forget about lux, lumens, and other inaccurate measurements.
+If you’re growing plants under lights, you must familiarize yourself with PPFD.
+Then, you must forget about lux, lumens, and other inaccurate measurements.